hammedTiamiyu/backend_tech_interview/README.md

     }
 ```
 #### /list-product (get list of product; Limits=10)
-##### Use the seller_id attached to each product to get the seller info (i.e firstName, lastName, userName) which is then to be attached to t
+##### Use the seller_id attached to each product to get the seller info (i.e firstName, lastName, userName) which is then to be attached to the
 #### Payload Structure:
 ```
     {